Are you interested in a becoming a public leader of the Evangelical Lutheran Church in America?

 Step One: Prayer and Conversations

-Pray that this is where God is leading you.
+Pay attention to your curiosity.
 Pray with and enter into conversation with your pastor, your family and other significant people in the congregation or community about your gifts for public ministry.
 Keep in mind that the call to public ministry comes both from within the individual and from the community.

 Step Two: Discernment